MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ## Example for using the node

 I hope this example will help coders with basic docker skills.
+Assuming you use Linux.
+For other systems you have to adapt.

 I assume you want to use [gitmachtl/scripts](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet).
 If your Docker container is already running, edit [00_common.sh](https://github.com/gitmachtl/scripts/blob/master/cardano/mainnet/00_common.sh) and change following lines.
 You have to adjust the path to your needs: